Introduction to RACI Matrix

 What if I told you there is a quick chart fix?

-So let’s take a look at the 4 parameters involved in a Raci Matrix –
+Given below are the 4 parameters involved in a Raci Matrix:

 This is the person who makes the final decision since they would have to be the owner of the task in the first place.
 Also, they would be accountable for the overall completion of the tasks or deliverables.
 They do not get involved in the work but are rather responsible for keeping track of the tasks until completion.
 Only one person is preferred to handle the accountability to ensure there is no confusion in multiple ownership of the tasks.